rapidsai/docs/releases/triage.md

 ### Tracking boards

-For each project there are 3 issue tracking boards:
+For each project there are 3 issue tracking boards and 1 release tracking board:

 - [Bug Squashing](https://github.com/rapidsai/cudf/projects/1) - track and prioritize bugs
 - [Feature Planning](https://github.com/rapidsai/cudf/projects/9) - track and prioritize feature requests
 - [Other Issues](https://github.com/rapidsai/cudf/projects/10) - track documentation, questions, and other issues
+- [Release] - tracks the progress of the

 These boards are permanent, and are used as the basis for release planning.
 The example boards above are from the [cuDF](https://github.com/rapidsai/cudf) project.

-Each project board has the following columns:
+Each permanent project board has the following columns:

 | Column | Purpose |
 |:-------|:--------|